MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/work-with-autoscaler-profiles.md

 ---
-title: Use the autoscaler profile to configure cluster autoscaling in AKS on Azure Stack Hub
+title: Use the autoscaler profile to configure cluster autoscaling on Azure Stack HCI and Windows Server
-description: Learn how to use the autoscaler profile to configure Cluster autoscaler in AKS on Azure Stack Hub ms.topic: how-to
+description: Learn how to use the autoscaler profile to configure Cluster autoscaler on Azure Stack HCI and Windows Server ms.topic: how-to
 author: mattbriggs
 ms.author: mabrigg